 The RequirementsTo be a good fit for this opportunity you will need:

-- A bachelor's degree or the equivalent, preferably in Business.
+- A bachelor's degree or the equivalent combination of education and experience.

 - Strong oral and written communication skills, including the ability to develop well-considered proposals, business letters, emails, etc.

 - Self-motivation and the ability to achieve goals independently.

 - A passion for the product.
 You will be an ambassador for natural gas solutions promoting the facts that natural gas is cheaper, cleaner, domestic -- good for the US, creates jobs, etc.

 - Experience in the natural gas and/or contacts in the industry is a distinct advantage.